What Can You Do With a Masters in Educational Leadership?

 Types of Jobs

-A master's degree in educational leadership is designed to prepare graduates for teaching and executive positions at public and private schools.
-Most states require at least a master's degree at the managerial level in academia.
+A master's degree in educational leadership can prepare graduates for teaching and executive positions at public and private schools.
+Most states require at least a master's degree for managerial positions in academia.
 Educational leaders typically must also be licensed by the state, which may require continuing education to keep licensure current.
 According to the U.S. Bureau of Labor Statistics (www.bls.gov), educational leaders often fill administrative positions, such as:

 - Assistant principal